Category:Section VI - Member Services & Education

 VI.N.1.
 COMMUNITY IMPROVEMENT PROGRAM PURPOSE

-The purpose of the Community Improvement Program is to foster member affinity with the BSC mission statement and strategic goals, while engaging with the community-at-large.
+The purpose of the Community Improvement Program is to foster member engagement with the Board and standing committees and with the city, student, and cooperative community-at-large.

 VI.N.2.
 COMMUNITY IMPROVEMENT PROGRAM REQUIREMENTS

-1. Each member is required to attend one Community Improvement Event per academic year.
+- 1. Each member is required to attend one Community Improvement Event per academic year and submit proof to their unit President and/or Board Director(s).
 Examples of events include participating in BSC Recruitment events, alumni events, engaging in political and legal advocacy and organizing with EACom, co-operating with other cooperatives, neighborhood events, and attending a BSC Board Meeting or GMM.

-a.
-Under direction of the VPEA, EACom will solicit ideas from the following stakeholders: the Recruitment Team, the Development and Alumni Relations Committee, Board Directors, and House Presidents.
+- a.
+Under the direction of the VPEA, EACom will update the Community Improvement Opportunities document by soliciting ideas from the following stakeholders: the Recruitment Team, the Development and Alumni Relations Committee (DARCom), Board Directors, and House Presidents.

 VI.N.3.
 COMMUNITY IMPROVEMENT PROGRAM PROJECTS